jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/bfgsdk/unity/integrate-unitysdk.md

 }
 ```

-3. Verify that your dependencies section has all the necessary dependencies for the SDK, as well as the regular Unity dependencies.
+3. Verify that your dependencies section has all the necessary dependencies for the BFG SDK, as well as the regular Unity dependencies.
 Note that the below sample code may not be a comprehensive list of all dependencies required for your project.

 ```
 dependencies {